guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 ## Abstract

-We propose Auto Self-Correct ChatGPT (ASC-GPT) to solve the problem that allow human to teach ChatGPT to refresh/expand ChatGPT's knowledge.
+We propose Auto Self-Correct ChatGPT (ASC-GPT) to solve the problem that allow human to teach ChatGPT to refresh/expand ChatGPT's knowledge automatically.
 The core idea of our method is: Correcting/Teaching the ChatGPT's knowledge equals to editing the related data in the whole train-dataset of ChatGPT's policy model.

 ## 1. Introduction